City in Rostov region, Russia

 On amendments to various regional laws on establishing the boundaries of municipalities and granting them the appropriate status

-• E. M. Pospelov (E. M. Pospelov).
+.
+Valid from the date of official publication.). - E. M. Pospelov (E. M. Pospelov).
 “Names of cities: yesterday and today (1917–1992).
 Toponymic Dictionary". ( Names of cities: yesterday and today (1917–1992).
 Toponymic dictionary.

 ) Moscow, “Russian Dictionaries”, 1993.